gaiaus/ICF/reform/Proposal.md

 b.
 A reference to the appended [Audit Scope Reference](https://github.com/gaiaus/ICF/blob/main/reform/audit_scope_reference) Document, which confirms:

-- Areas included in the audit
+- Areas included in the annual audit
 - Areas not covered and why
 - Alternative evaluation measures for uncovered areas